djfdyuruiry/cnc-new-construction-options-fix/README.md

 ## License

 This project is licensed under the GPLv3 license.
-See the [LICENSE](LICENSE) file for details.
+See the [License.txt](License.txt) file for details.